 3. Run Vehicle History Report

 Don’t try to save pennies when you are spending thousands.
 Get a car history report.
 It will tell you if the car was in any accidents.
-How many owners it had?
-It may also show maintenance records but not always.
+How many owners does it have?
+It may also show maintenance records, but not always.
 It will show flood, salvage, and mileage history.
 Don’t buy a lemon.
-It will also tell you if it was a lemon, meaning manufacturer buyback.
+It also tells you if it was a lemon, meaning manufacturer buyback.

 Make sure to verify the VIN number on the car with the VIN number on the title.
 Also, ensure that you are running history reports for the correct car.